 Two rooms with a Queen bed in each, a large lounge/living room area, fully stocked bathroom, numerous board games, a pool table, and a large screen TV with an Xbox, ps2, and NES 42.
 To top it all off, the view outside the unit was gorgeous as well.
 Here’s the best part, it was only $180.
 I think we spent a good hour trying to figure out how he made any profit from this.
 This gem of a person provided us with a map of the area and a guide on the best places to visit and where to go for food.
 Now I don’t know if everyone in that area is awesome as him, but I was super impressed.

-Around midnight was when we all turned in and I think that might be one of the best sleep I had in the entire month.
-I’m of course a little sad that I missed the sunrise from the view outside our room, but I still enjoyed my sleep.
+Around midnight was when we all turned in and I think that might be one of the best sleeps I had in the entire month.
+I’m of course a little sad that I missed the sunrise from the viewpoint outside our room, but I still enjoyed my sleep.

 We went for breakfast at the Main St. Local Kitchen.
 Their servings size was huge, and the food was once again delicious.
 That marked the end of an amazing, awesome trip.